Barclays pay chief is latest board member to depart

 As late as Tuesday, Barclays had included Carnwath's name on a committee to which veteran lawyer Anthony Salz will report findings from a review of the bank's culture and practices following the interest rate rigging scandal.

-Carnwath remains chairman of Britain's biggest real estate investment trust Land Securities and a director of Zurich Insurance Group and U.S. heavy truck maker Paccar.
+Carnwath remains chairman of Britain's biggest real estate investment trust Land Securities (LAND.L) and a director of Zurich Insurance Group ZURN.VX and U.S. heavy truck maker Paccar (PCAR.O).